The essential joy of being with horses is that it brings us in contact with the rare elements of grace, beauty, spirit, and fire.

 CTETA at invitation of the Corps of Engineers had several members and four horses participate in the June 9th National Get Outdoors Day event on Lake Lewisville.
 Horseback trail riding and how to safely share the trail with horses was presented.

-Thanks to all those who helped on the "Old Alton Bridge & Corinth Trail Clean-up Day" on Elm Fork trail held on April 21st.
+Thanks to all those who helped on the "Old Alton Bridge & Corinth Trail Clean-up Day" on Elm Fork trail held on April 21.
 Special thanks to Phil Shelp and Glenn Schedeen of "Corinth Trails Committee" who filled in a low boggy spot on the trail behind Kensington Estates with rocks.

-The walking planks were replaced and repaired on April 17th (2012).
+The walking planks were replaced and repaired on April 17, 2012.
 Thanks to: Kristen Fisher, Andy Eads, the Denton County Commissioner Precinct 4, Danny Smith, Diane Wing, and Lori Walker.

 Several improvements were made in 2011.

 Elm Fork trail's elevated equestrian and pedestrian walkway over a deep gulley behind "The Bluffs" was installed on November 11th.
 The bridge and trail improvement was funded by a $200K TPWD grant for the Corinth Trails Committee.
 Thanks to Phil Shelp and Kristen Fisher for your work with this trail project.
 The trail continues to improve and goes all the way from Old Alton Road to Sycamore Bend Park.
 Click on photo for article by DRC staff writer Peggy Heinkel-Wolfe.

 CTETA provided funding for two Bar-Bar-A horse waterers at trailheads at Lake Ray Roberts (Isle Du Bois and Elm Fork).
-Thanks to Linda Moore
+Thanks to Linda Moore for overseeing the project.

 CTETA was the driving force in repairing this windmill at LBJ Grasslands.
 The cost was shared with the U.S. Forest Service, Friends of the Grasslands, and Hodges Farms who has a cattle lease.
 Our member Al Olsson helped convince the Forest Service that we could manage the project, then coordinated the work & did lots of the manual labor himself.
 Click on photo for larger picture of plaque.

 Cross Timbers trail helped provide feedback on the develop of the Dunham Road Trailhead improvements and parking lot.